hayden-donnelly/programming-problems/zero_that_out/README.md

 # Zero That Out
+Problem is from the Canadian Computing Competition's online grader.\
+Time limit: 5 seconds.\
+All test cases passed.

 ## Problem Description
 Your boss has aked tyou to add up a sequence of positive numbers to determine how much money your company made last year.